petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 **At a Glance**

-- Extending Liferay is a crucial aspect of leveraging the platform's full potential
+* Extending Liferay is a crucial aspect of leveraging the platform's full potential
-- By customizing Liferay with specific business needs in mind, digital experiences tailored to the needs of users can be created
+* By customizing Liferay with specific business needs in mind, digital experiences tailored to the needs of users can be created
-- Client Extensions provide a new way to extend Liferay that is loosely-coupled to the platform core
+* Client Extensions provide a new way to extend Liferay that is loosely-coupled to the platform core
-- Loosely-coupling custom code ensures quicker and easier upgrades and frees developers to use the languages and frameworks they are familiar with
+* Loosely-coupling custom code ensures quicker and easier upgrades and frees developers to use the languages and frameworks they are familiar with

 !!! note
-    - View the [recording](https://learn.liferay.com/web/guest/d/se1-7-extending-liferay) from the live workshop of this module.
+    * View the [recording](https://learn.liferay.com/web/guest/d/se1-7-extending-liferay) from the live workshop of this module.
-    - Download the [PDF](https://learn.liferay.com/documents/d/guest/se1-7-extending-liferay-pdf) of the presentation used in the live workshop.
+    * Download the [PDF](https://learn.liferay.com/documents/d/guest/se1-7-extending-liferay-pdf) of the presentation used in the live workshop.

 ## Extending Liferay - Client Extensions (Code)

 ![Client Extensions are created, managed and evolved by Customers or Partners, while Liferay DXP itself is hosted, managed, and updated with new features quarterly by Liferay.](./client-extensions/images/01.png)

 Last but not least, with Liferay DXP, there is now a new exciting way to customize Liferay, via Client Extensions.
-Which, for the most part at least, is extending Liferay using code.
+Which, for the most part, is extending Liferay using code.

 Whenever the various methods of extending Liferay covered in the module so far do not meet a customer's business expectations, Client Extensions can be used to solve the customer’s business problems.